TommyTeaVee/red5pro-android-app/README.md

 > This Android application project shows how to integrate the [Red5 Pro](http://red5pro.com) SDKs to enable live streaming and second screen experiences on a mobile device.

+Interested in the iOS version?
+[Find it here](http://infrared5.github.io/red5pro-ios-app/)

 Quickstart
 ---